-There are a number of causes which may lead immunodeficiency.
-Age can have an impact on the immune system with very young and geriatric cats having some degree of immunodeficiency.
-This is normal and as the cat matures so will his immune system.
+There are several causes which may lead to immunodeficiency.
+Age can have an impact on the immune system with very young and geriatric cats having some degree of immunodeficiency, which is normal, as the cat matures, so will his immune system.

 - Geriatric cats – At the opposite end of the spectrum are senior cats.

 - Idiopathic (unknown)

 - Feline immunodeficiency virus – A viral infection similar to the HIV infection in humans which replicates in the white blood cells known as T lymphocytes (CD4+ lymphocyte).

 - Feline leukemia virus – A viral infection spreads throughout the body in several phases before entering the bone marrow affecting progenitor cells responsible for the production of red and white blood cells.

 - Panleukopenia – This acute viral infection is caused by the feline parvovirus and has a high mortality rate.
 Cats who do survive typically go on to have a healthy functioning immune system once they are fully recovered.